Mohammad Shah Alam (academic): Career

 His career journey started as assistant professor at Faculty of Law, University of Rajshahi in the early 1980s and after 10 years, in 1992, M Shah Alam joined as associate professor at University of Rajshahi.
 He is the founder Dean of the Faculty of Law and founder Chairman of Department of Law of University of Chittagong.
 In 1996, he became a full professor of Law and by joining as member of Bangladesh Law Commission, he also served as the acting chairman of the commission from 2010 to 2013.
 He was also an editor of Chittagong University Journal of Law.
 He was a Japan Foundation Fellow in 1995–96 at the Tokyo University Faculty of Law and a Senior Fulbright Fellow in 2001–2002 at the New York University School of Law.

-He was a pioneer in introducing clinical legal education in Bangladesh.
+Alam was a pioneer in introducing clinical legal education in Bangladesh.
 Clinical legal education is considered as an important mechanism of lawyering skill.
 Considering its importance, he integrated clinical legal education in the curriculum of the Faculty of Law, University of Chittagong, which was first of its kind in Bangladesh.